 What Types of Stability Studies are Commonly Conducted?

-Stability testing is required to be conducted for OTC drug products under the recommended conditions of storage appearing on the label, and at any other condition the drug product might be exposed to during manufacturing, storage and shipping activities.
-As a result, there are a number of stability conditions which are commonly utilized in determining the stability of a drug product in its marketed package(s).
+Stability testing is required to be conducted for OTC drug products under the recommended conditions of storage appearing on the label, and at any other condition, the drug product might be exposed to during manufacturing, storage and shipping activities.
+As a result, there are a number of stability conditions that are commonly utilized in determining the stability of a drug product in its marketed package(s).
 Examples of the most common stability conditions are as follows:

 Real Time or Room Temperature (RT) Stability Study

 A stability study conducted under controlled temperature and humidity approximating conditions of long-term storage.
 For drug products distributed within the USA, long-term stability storage conditions are 25 +/- 2oC with 60 +/- 5% RH.